Behavior and Individual Differences – EDUC 350

 Discussions (4)

 Discussions are collaborative learning experiences.
 Therefore, the student is required to provide a thread in response to the provided prompt for each forum.
-Each thread must be 200 words and demonstrate course-related knowledge.
+Each thread must be at least 200 words and demonstrate course-related knowledge.
 In addition to the thread, the student is required to reply to 2 other classmates’ threads.
-Each reply must be 100 words.
+Each reply must be at least 100 words.
 (CLO: A, C, E)

 Research Article Review Assignment